zhongyy/SFace/SFace_torch/README.md

 # README
-This is the code of SFace based on `Pytorch`, we also have a [MxNet](https://github.com/zhongyy/SFace/tree/main/SFace_mxnet) version.
+This is the code of SFace based on `PyTorch`, we also have a [MxNet](https://github.com/zhongyy/SFace/tree/main/SFace_mxnet) version.

 ## Usage Instructions